 Signs and symptoms of influenza in mild cases include a cough, fever, sore throat, myalgia, headache, runny nose, and congested eyes.
 A frontal or retro-orbital headache is a common presentation with selected ocular symptoms that include photophobia and pain with different qualities.
 The cause of ocular pain is related to the viral tropism that is associated with certain types and subtypes.
 Severe cases may progress to shortness of breath, tachycardia, hypotension, and need for supportive respiratory interventions in as little as 48 hours.

-All the rapid tests are associated with low sensitivity and a high rate of false positives.
 A chest x-ray should be obtained in patients with pulmonary symptoms to exclude bacterial pneumonia.

 Treatment / Management